 - Market manipulation and financial derivatives fraud – Prosecuting a series of cases for the London Metals Exchange after the ‘Hamanaka/Sumitomo’ rogue trading scandal in copper markets.

-- Representing banks and institutions in FSA investigations into client money handling or non-disclosure issues.
+- FSA investigations into banks, insurers, financial institutions for client money handling, non-disclosure, or other conduct issues.

-For the latest posts on Anti-Money Laundering click here
+For latest posts on Anti-Money Laundering click here

 For posts on other Financial Conduct Risks click here